Rajpratik71/linux-manPages/lesskey.md

        #env   Defines environment variables.

        Blank lines and lines which start with a pound sign (#) are ignored, except for the special section header lines.

 COMMAND SECTION
        The command section begins with the line

        #command

        If the command section is the first section in the file, this line may be omitted.
 The command section consists of lines of the form:

             string <whitespace> action [extra-string] <newline>

        Whitespace is any sequence of one or more spaces and/or tabs.
 The string is the command key(s) which invoke the action.
 The string may be a single command key, or a sequence  of  up  to  15 keys.
 The  action  is the name of the less action, from the list below.
-The characters in the string may appear literally, or be prefixed by a caret to indi‐ cate a control key.
+The characters in the string may appear literally, or be prefixed by a caret to indicate a control key.
 A backslash followed by one to three octal digits may be used to specify a character by its octal value.
 A backslash followed by certain characters specifies input characters as follows:

        \b     BACKSPACE